 Does Your Pet Have Bad Breath?
-The Importance Of Dental Health!
+It Could Be A Sign Of Illness

 Unfortunately, most pets have bad breath, and this is not normal.
 The foul odor you smell is caused by an infection in their mouth.
 The most common cause of infection in your pet’s mouth is periodontal disease, which affects over 75% of pets over 2 years of age.
 Periodontal disease is a progressive and irreversible loss of the structures surrounding the teeth caused by chronic infection and inflammation in the mouth.
 When your pet eats, residual food particles in the mouth promote growth of bacteria.
 The bacteria form a slime layer, known as plaque, which attaches to the teeth and hardens to form tartar and calculus.